Sunday, October 17, 2010

 Technical Note: for this post I am going to try out a new Ravelry feature and link to my projects so anyone (Rav members or not) can see the details of what I worked on, and skip the Pattern, Yarn, Needle, Notes section of my post.

+A friend of mine picked up a fun little game, and was looking for a nice bag he could keep his dice in.
 I couldn't resist the opportunity to make him one.
 I knit most of this while waiting in line for Shakespeare in the Park.
 Unfortunately, we never got tickets, but we did get to spend a (couple) beautiful days lounging in the park.

 I learned from this project that I need a lot of practice with color work.
 My gauge tightened right up, and I didn't leave the floating yarn on the wrong side loose enough.